dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ### .NET Conf 2020 dates announced: November 10-12!
 .NET Conf is a free, three day virtual developer event co-organized by the .NET community and Microsoft.
 This year .NET 5.0 will launch at .NET Conf 2020!
 See the website for more information and save the date! [www.dotnetconf.net](https://www.dotnetconf.net)

+We're also planning our next .NET Conf: "Focus" event, where we continue focusing on specific .NET topics.
+July 30 we will present a full day of sessions for *.NET Conf: Focus on Microservices* with some very special guests!
+Learn more: [focus.dotnetconf.net](https://focus.dotnetconf.net)

 ## .NET Foundation Project Updates

 ### [ASP.NET AJAX Control Toolkit v20.1.0 - Now Available](https://community.devexpress.com/blogs/aspnet/archive/2020/06/10/asp-net-ajax-control-toolkit-v20-1-0-now-available.aspx)